Use Developer Mode to easily test different scenarios for apps without creating useless Completions and Table data.

 Even better, Developer Mode will not log any Completions or update the records within Tables- so there is no need to worry about messing up production data.

 Here's how to use Developer Mode to test your apps.

 Open up any app with the App Editor, and press the Test button in the upper righthand corner.

 This will open the app to the Splash Screen, which is the default first screen that the operator will see when they open the app for the first time.

 Press Begin on the splash screen to go to step 1 of the app.

 A Tour of Developer Mode

-The app will be displayed in the middle of the screen.
-This is what the operator will see when they use the app within the Tulip Player in production.
+The app is displayed in the middle of the screen.
+This is what the operator sees when they use the app within the Tulip Player in production.

 On the left side of the screen, there are two panels:

 - Session Parameters: Test the app in different scenarios.